 - Choose a mantra: For example I am fearless, I choose hope over fear, I am successful, etc.

 - Sit in a comfortable position, hold your mala: I usually take an easy cross-legged position.

 - Take a few rounds of deep breaths, inhale and exhale.
 Relax your mind and body before you start.

-- Start repeating your mantra with the aid of your mala beads
+- Start repeating your mantra with the aid of your mala beads or chanting beads.

 - Hold the mala in your right hand and between the thumb and index finger.